marcuslim835/co-opeDown/DeveloperGuide.md

     1. Answer to the question is randomized between True or False.
 The platform with the answer is assigned the tag "CorrectAnswerA" while the other is assigned the tag "CorrectAnswerB" (in other words, the tag "CorrectAnswerB" represents the incorrect platform).
     2. Question type is randomly chosen between a statement question or an equation question.
     3. Should the question be a statement question, the question is drawn from either the "TrueQuestionBank" or the "FalseQuestionBank", depending on the answer to the question.
     4. Should the question be a equation question, two numbers are randomized using `Max Random Number` and `Min Random Number`.
 The two numbers will make up the equation to be displayed in the Question text object.
-If the answer is True, the sum displayed will be the sum of both numbers.
-If the answer is False, an offset number will be randomized between 1 to 4 and added to the total sum displayed (hence making the equation false).
+If the answer is True, the number displayed will be the sum/product of both numbers.
+If the answer is False, an offset number will be randomized between 1 to 4 and added to the total number displayed (hence making the equation false).
 2. Stage in Progress
     1. Timer from ScoreTimeManager script is started.
     2. Collision detection using the PlayerCollision script on the [Player](https://github.com/marcuslim835/co-opeDown/blob/main/DeveloperGuide.md#23-player-object) object to detect which platform the player is standing on.